prplfoundation/prplMesh/tools/docker/README.md

 ---

-If `./builder/build.sh` or `./runner/run.sh` are called without first calling `image-build.sh`, then the docker image will be built automatically.
+If `build.sh` or `run.sh` are called without first calling `image-build.sh`, then the docker image will be built automatically.

 ---

 ## Docker builder

-The docker builder image can be used to build prplMesh via `maptools.py build` command running in a prplmesh-build container via `builder/build.sh`.
+The docker builder image can be used to build prplMesh via `maptools.py build` command running in a prplmesh-build container via `build.sh`.

 Build prplMesh in container: